-If you have a European Health Insurance Card, EHIC, you do not need separate insurance.
+If you have a European Health Insurance Card, EHIC, or a UK Global Health Insurance Card you do not need separate insurance.
 The European Health Insurance Card must be valid throughout your time in Finland.

 The InfoFinland page Health services in Finland contains information on health care in Finland.

 Finnish Immigration ServiceStudent’s insuranceLink redirects to another website

 Euroopean CommissionEuropean Health Insurance CardLink redirects to another website

 You must have enough money to live in Finland.
 You will need to have at least €560 per month to be able to cover your housing, food and other expenses.
 This means that, for a year’s stay, you will need to have €6,720.

 There may be exceptions to the income requirement.
 For example, if your educational institute organises free housing and free meals for you, less money will be required.

 If your studies are subject to a charge, you also need to ensure that you have enough money to live on after paying the tuition fees.

 You need to have the required sum in your bank account or a certificate of a grant from an official source.
 Such grants can be scholarships from the state, educational institutes or organisations, for example.
 Promises of sponsorship or account statements from private persons, such as relatives, acquaintances or employers are not admissible.

 Read more about prices and other costs of living in Finland on the InfoFinland page Cost of living in Finland.